DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 In sandbox, it is necessary to use the `Provider` as **SIMULATED**

 The Simulated is a configuration that emulates the use of payments with Credit Card.
-With this means of payment it is possible to simulate the flows of:
+With this payment method it is possible to simulate the flows of:

 * Authorization
 * Capture
 * Cancellation.

-For best use of the Simulated Payment Means, we are providing **test cards** in the table below.
+For best use of the Simulated Payment Methods, we are providing **test cards** in the table below.

 <aside class="notice">The <code>status</code> of the transactions are defined by the FINALS of each card, as well as the <code>ReturnCode</code>.</aside>